South Korea court asks Hanjin Shipping creditor for funds

-SEOUL A South Korean court presiding over the rehabilitation process of Hanjin Shipping Co Ltd (117930.KS) has asked the firm's lead creditor for fresh funds, warning the troubled container shipper needs financial support this week to normalize operations.
+SEOUL (Reuters) - A South Korean court presiding over the rehabilitation process of Hanjin Shipping Co Ltd 117930.KS has asked the firm's lead creditor for fresh funds, warning the troubled container shipper needs financial support this week to normalize operations.

 The court did not say how much it had requested from lead creditor Korea Development Bank and government ministries.